docs / cli / commands

 opentraces trace slice <trace-id> --template bursts --json

-opentraces trace partition <trace-id> --by s3 --judge agent --answers answers.json --json
+opentraces trace slice <trace-id> --by milestone --judge agent --answers answers.json --json

 opentraces trace get <trace-id> --bursts --json